-- Youth Leadership Conference — This year’s conference will be the first week of October at the Alabama 4-H Center, and students in eighth, ninth and 10th grades are invited to attend.
-Additional information will be provided in late April.
+- Youth Leadership Conference — This year’s conference is Oct.
+2-3 at the Alabama 4-H Center, and students in eighth, ninth and 10th grades are invited to attend.

 - Young Farmers Annual Business Meeting — During the annual meeting of the Alabama Farmers Federation each year, delegates meet to elect State YF Committee members.
 All paperwork for the Young Farmers annual business meeting is due to the home office Nov.
 1.

-- Young Farmers Dinner at the Annual Meeting — During each annual meeting of the Alabama Farmers Federation, the Young Farmers hold a dinner and recognize the accomplishments of county Young Farmer programs as well as the State YF Committee.
+- Young Farmers Dinner at the Annual Meeting — During each annual meeting of the Alabama Farmers Federation, the Young Farmers hold a dinner and recognize the accomplishments of county Young Farmer programs as well as the State Young Farmers Committee.